demisto/content/Packs/Troubleshoot/Scripts/CertificatesTroubleshoot/README.md

 This automation exports all custom certificate-related information from the Python Docker container and decode it using RFC.
 In addition, it will get the certificate located in the specified endpoint.

 ## Notes

 ---

-After following the [tutorial](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/docker/configure-python-docker-integrations-to-trust-custom-certificates) to update your custom certificate in `Demisto Server`/ `Demisto Engine`, validate the configuration applied using this script.
+After following the [tutorial](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/docker/configure-python-docker-integrations-to-trust-custom-certificates) to update your custom certificate in `Cortex XSOAR Server`/ `Cortex XSOAR Engine`, validate the configuration applied using this script.

 ## Script Data

 ---

 | **Name** | **Description** |